lookit/lookit-docs/docs/source/tutorial-first-study.rst

 .. image:: _static/img/tutorial/frame_doc.png
     :alt: Annotated frame documentation page

 Each single-frame documentation page has these same sections you can use to learn more about how to customize it, what data it collects, and so on.
-Click on "Properties" to see all the properties we can add to the frame definition in our JSON.
+Click on "Properties" to see all the properties we can add to the frame definition in our protocol.
 There are a lot of properties - you can uncheck "Inherited" at the top of the page to show only the ones specific to this frame, not all the properties that are available on all Lookit frames or on all frames making use of certain "mixins" that add common functionality.

 You'll see that the main things we can set are "audioSources," "autoProceed," "doRecording," "durationSeconds," "images," "parentTextBlock," and "showProgressBar."
 Each one includes an explanation of what it does and what format its value needs to be in.

 Let's try changing the value of "autoProceed" on all our storybook pages.
-To do that we can change it within the "commonFrameProperties" in our study JSON:
+To do that we can change it within the "commonFrameProperties" in our study protocol:

 .. code-block:: none